Everlasting Secret Jubilee [Live version (a)]:

 And head out to that everlasting secret jubilee!!

 There'll be a place for us to hang our anchors on

 Beck played this song one time live, during an Odelay

-a few years later: "when will children learn to let their wildernesses burn" shows up on "We Live Again
+One line here ("When will children learn to let their wildernesses burn") shows up on "We Live Again

-Beck named a single he released in Japan of some b-sides, Stray Blues
+Also, Beck named a small compilation released in Japan of some b-sides Stray Blues

 , which appears to come from this lyric (though this song is not on it).
 I'm tempted to believe that the actual name of this song is thus "Stray Blues," but since "Everlasting Secret Jubilee" has been around for awhile, I'm going to stick with that.